 Deficits in oral language development and literacy development coincide with social disadvantage.
 A trained RR specialist teacher in your school carries out initial assessment in reading, writing and language, then shapes a series of lessons based on each individual child’s starting point.
 The RR specialist can also guide small group learning; advise and support class teachers; contribute to strategic mapping of literacy needs and provision; and develop partnership working with parents to support home learning.

-Reading Recovery Europe (RRE) has a well-established track record in design and QA of training literacy specialists.
+Reading Recovery Europe (RRE) has a well-established track record in design and quality assurance of training literacy specialists.
 Regional Teacher Leaders provide this training.

 Find out more about Reading Recovery